VerifiedAnon/bitnet.rs/crates/bitnet-core/README.md

 ## Test Coverage

+**Note:** The pipeline validation tests (`pipeline_validation.rs`) now exercise the pure Rust, multi-threaded CPU backend for all core inference logic.
+All core unit tests pass for the CPU path.
+Any current failures in pipeline validation are due to a known RoPE bug for long sequences, not the CPU backend itself.

 - Unit tests for packing, quantization, and kernel correctness
 - Direct wgpu kernel launch tests (no burn dependency)
 - End-to-end model pipeline validation (see `tests/pipeline_validation.rs`)